-Sub-Committee: Mental Health Interpreting Committee
+Sub-Committee: Mental Health Interpreting

 The scope of the ASLIA Mental Health Interpreting (MHI) sub-committee is to advance the competency and professionalism of sign language interpreters working with consumers of mental health services and their immediate stakeholders.
 The committee aims to address workforce issues on a national basis and provide access to information, resources and support.
 By increasing the expertise of interpreter practitioners working in this specialised area, the MHI sub-committee aims to contribute to better outcomes for consumers experiencing mental health issues.

-- Daniel Hately (VIC)
+- Daniel Hately (NSW)

 - Karen Clare(VIC)